rolldabones/grc-workbook/README.md

 - High-consequence or otherwise regulated systems have current technical files or equivalent documentation under every applicable regime.

-- Internal audit independence over AI systems is confirmed.
+- Internal audit independence over AI systems is confirmed, with reporting line to the board or audit committee rather than to the function that owns the AI estate.

 - An AI incident register exists and is reviewed at least quarterly.